Update: GSK Wants Generic Zofran Lawsuits Dismissed

 U.S. District Judge F. Dennis Sayor ruled last month that the suits’ marketing campaign allegations were too broad; however, those “now untethered” marketing fraud allegations are still in the master complaints, GSK stated in a motion to strike the claims.

-In Sayor’s ruling, he said that although the consumers said GSK knowingly misrepresented the safety of using Zofran for morning sickness in its marketing campaigns, they haven’t provided a specific allegation about any advertisements, brochures, or presentations.
+In Sayor’s ruling, he said that although Plaintiffs said GSK knowingly misrepresented the safety of Zofran for morning sickness in its marketing campaigns, the class hasn’t provided a specific allegation about any advertisements, brochures, or presentations.

-Since the consumers didn’t plead their specific fraud theories as separate counts, allegations about “off-label” marketing, promotional schemes and statements by GSK sales representatives remain in the master complaints, even after the court found them inadequate, according to GSK.
+Since Plaintiffs didn’t specify their fraud theories as separate counts, allegations about “off-label” marketing, promotional schemes and statements by GSK sales representatives remain in the master complaints, even after the court found them inadequate, GSK said in the motion.

 Zofran Multidistrict Litigation

-Lawsuits filed against GSK alleging that its anti-nausea medication Zofran caused birth defects have been consolidated into a multidistrict litigation (MDL) in the District of Massachusetts before Judge Dennis F. Saylor, IV.
+Lawsuits filed against GSK alleging that Zofran caused birth defects have been consolidated into a multidistrict litigation (MDL) in the District of Massachusetts before Judge Dennis F. Saylor, IV.

-GlaxoSmithKline is requesting the liberty to redact what it considers “highly confidential” information from the documents produced for plaintiffs to inspect in the Zofran multidistrict litigation currently underway in Boston.
+GlaxoSmithKline is requesting the liberty to redact what it considers “highly confidential” information from the documents produced for plaintiffs to inspect in the Zofran litigation.
 Plaintiffs countered the request in a memorandum (PDF) filed earlier this month, stating that “information GSK believes is a trade secret or otherwise highly confidential or irrelevant should be produced in unredacted form and designated as Confidential Information in accordance with the proposed Protective Order, which expressly allows such qualifying material to be designated confidential.”

 Utah Mother Blames Zofran for Daughter’s Hip Dysplasia